-As described under "THE WATER SYSTEM - Water Supply - United States Bureau of Reclamation Central Valley Project Contract; Freeport Regional Water Project," the District's approved water rates include a supplemental supply surcharge of 14% of total potable water flow charges which is to be added to customers' water bills after the District declares the need to use the FRWP to deliver Supplemental Supply from outside of the District's normal watershed.
+The District's current approved water rates include a supplemental supply surcharge of 14% of total potable water flow charges which is to be added to customers' water bills after the District declares the need to use the FRWP to deliver Supplemental Supply from outside of the District's normal watershed.
 The supplemental supply surcharge is designed to cover the costs of operating the FRWP and the costs of Supplemental Supply during dry year periods when the District takes deliveries of such Supplemental Supply.

 On April 22, 2014, the District Board declared a need to use the FRWP to take delivery of Supplemental Supply for delivery to the District's service area for potable water service in May through July of 2014 (the first time such a declaration was necessary since the commercial operation of the FRWP occurred in November 2011).
 During Water Year 2014, the District took delivery of approximately 23,390 acre-feet of Supplemental Supply.
-The total cost to purchase, pump and treat this Supplemental Supply is estimated to be approximately \$9.3 million.
+The total cost to purchase, pump and treat this Supplemental Supply was estimated to be approximately \$9.3 million.
 Due to the short time frame during which the FRWP was operated to deliver this Supplemental Supply to the District in Fiscal Year 2014 and the availability of unbudgeted receipts, including one-time revenue of approximately \$5.6 million from the District's sale of a 24-acre parcel of District surplus property, on April 22, 2014, the Board suspended implementation of the supplemental supply surcharge for Fiscal Year 2014.
 The determination to suspend the supplemental supply surcharge for such Fiscal Year was made by the District based on its finding that the expenditures for the Supplemental Supply intended to be covered by revenue from the supplemental supply surcharge could be funded in Fiscal Year 2014 without adversely affecting the District's finances.
 As part of such action, the Board expressly reserved the right to implement the supplemental supply surcharge at any future date whenever it declares a need to operate the FRWP to deliver Supplemental Supply from outside the District's normal watershed.